Pete’s and Vicki’s Gear

-Both the 7d mark2 and the 6D are awesome in low light.
-This was a major flaw in the 5mark 2 for low light shooting but Canon have improved the low light capabilities so much more now that shooting at night with both of these cameras is not an issue.It’s a delight.
+Both the 7d mark2 and the 6Dmark2 are awesome in low light.
+Canon have improved the low light capabilities so much more now that shooting at night with both of these cameras is not an issue.

 It all comes down to your own needs.
-What I will say is don’t get tricked, or talked into buying a camera that will set you back $4000 – $6000 if it is not what you want.
+What we will say is don’t get tricked, or talked into buying a camera that will set you back $4000 – $6000 if it is not what you want.
 You will be paying for technology that you’ll never use.

-One of the reason that I would never invest in a body that will set you back over $4000 plus is that in this modern world of digital technology, things are changing so quickly that before you know it, if you are changing your cameras every 3-4 years, you are spending a large sum of money. keeping things at a reasonable price means that you are able to afford the changes.
+One of the reason that we would never invest in a body that will set you back over $4000 plus is that in this modern world of digital technology, things are changing so quickly that before you know it, if you are changing your cameras every 3-4 years, you are spending a large sum of money.
+Keeping things at a reasonable price means that you are able to afford the changes.

-What’s In My Bag?
+What’s our My Bag?

 The picture below was taken at ISO 4000 and the results are sensational.
 A few years ago if you had to put your camera on ISO 4000 you would be so worried that it would come out awful.
 That’s another great plus with the 7 D mark2 is the high ISO results.
 They are remarkable.
 This was taken as the sun was coming up in Tanzania.
 It was either set the camera to ISO 4000 or not take the picture.
 As you can see the picture has come out fine.
 Just love the 7Dmark2.
 The perfect camera for wildlife along with the 100-400 f5.6 L Series

 Below is an example of what 10 frames a second can capture for you.
-That’s why I think Canon’s 7d Mark 2 is such a good compromise and who knows what lies around the corner in the 7d series.
+That’s why we think Canon’s 7d Mark 2 is such a good compromise and who knows what lies around the corner in the 7d series.